Giorgi Khuroshvili

-Giorgi Khuroshvili (გიორგი ხუროშვილი; born November 4, 1988) is a Georgian philosopher.
+Giorgi Khuroshvili (გიორგი ხუროშვილი; born November 4, 1988) is a Georgian philosopher and academic.
+His scholarly work is concerned with political philosophy, Christian philosophy, the history of philosophy, and philosophical theology.

 Biography

 Giorgi Khuroshvili was born in 1988, Tbilisi, Georgia.
-He studied Law (B.A.) and Political sciences (M.A.) at Grgiol Robakidze University (Georgia).
+He studied Law (B.A.) and Political sciences (M.A.) at Grigol Robakidze University (Georgia).
+Since 2012, he has been a research fellow at the Institute of Philosophy and Social Sciences in Tbilisi.
 In 2014–2016 he was a doctoral student of Political Sciences at Adam Mickiewicz University in Poznań (Poland).
-In 2017 he received his PhD in Philosophy from Grgiol Robakidze University for doctoral thesis "Jerusalem and Athens as a Paradigm on Intercultural Philosophy" supervised by Tengiz Iremadze and Helmut Schneider.
-Since 2012 he is a research fellow at the Institute of Philosophy and Social Sciences (Tbilisi).
-Since 2015 he is a research fellow at the Archive of Caucasian Philosophy and Theology of New Georgian University, in 2017–2021 he was an associate professor of philosophy at the same university, in spring 2017 he was a visiting professor at Lazarski University (Warsaw, Poland).
+In 2017 he received his PhD in Philosophy from Grigol Robakidze University for doctoral thesis "Jerusalem and Athens as a Paradigm on Intercultural Philosophy" supervised by Tengiz Iremadze and Helmut Schneider.
+From 2016 to 2018, he lectured in philosophy and political theory at the same university.
+Since 2017, he has served as Deputy Director of the Archive of Caucasian Philosophy and Theology at New Georgian University.
+In 2017–2021 he was an associate professor of philosophy at New Georgian University, in spring 2017 he was a visiting professor at Lazarski University (Warsaw, Poland).
 Since 2021 Khuroshvili is professor of philosophy at New Georgian University.